This Event is TBA

-Current students and recent graduates (6 months out) - need some one-on-one help?
+Current students and recent graduates (6 months out), need some help with your resume?

 The Virtual Job Fair is a special, online opportunity for you to grab the attention of several employers currently hiring for specific and paid positions.
 Here are a few ways to be sure you stand out.